 7 WinterFest at Carowinds

 One of the South's most popular theme parks, Carowinds transforms into WinterFest with more than 5 million shimmering lights, a 70-foot tree, lavish displays, live shows and strolling performers, and special holiday dishes and desserts fill the midways.
-Plus, as many as 16 rides will be open.
+Plus, the theme park is introducing a brand-new experience with its nightly Wonderland Parade this year that features extravagant floats, a special appearance from Santa and much more.
+Bonus: As many as 16 rides will be open.

 8 Holidays in Old Salem

 Winston-Salem acquired elements of its rich culture from the Moravians who settled there in the 18th century, and their holiday traditions make Old Salem Museums & Gardens an ideal place for distilling the holiday spirit.
-Visitors can create special memories on candlelight tours, hear holiday music or attend the Moravian Candle Tea.
+Visitors can create special memories on candlelight tours, hear holiday music or attend the Moravian Candle Tea, presented by the Home Moravian Church.
 Stop by Winkler Bakery, where Moravian sugar cookies and cakes are baked in a wood-burning oven – just as they were in the old days.